 Mid Atlantic Arts supports artists, presenters, and organizations through unique programming, grant support, partnerships, and information sharing.
 Created in 1979, Mid Atlantic Arts is aligned with the region’s state arts councils and the National Endowment for the Arts.
 We combine state and federal funding with private support from corporations, foundations, and individuals to nurture diverse artistic expression while connecting people to meaningful arts experiences within our region and beyond.
 To learn more about Mid Atlantic Arts visit www.midatlanticarts.org.

 Established by Congress in 1965, the National Endowment for the Arts is an independent federal agency that is the largest funder of the arts and arts education in communities nationwide and a catalyst of public and private support for the arts.
 By advancing equitable opportunities for arts participation and practice, the NEA fosters and sustains an environment in which the arts benefit everyone in the United States.
 Learn more at www.arts.gov.

 About The Andrew W. Mellon Foundation

 The Andrew W. Mellon Foundation is the nation’s largest supporter of the arts and humanities.
 Since 1969, the Foundation has been guided by its core belief that the humanities and arts are essential to human understanding.
 The Foundation believes that the arts and humanities are where we express our complex humanity, and that everyone deserves the beauty, transcendence, and freedom that can be found there.
 Through our grants, we seek to build just communities enriched by meaning and empowered by critical thinking, where ideas and imagination can thrive.
-Additional information is available at www.mellon.org.
+Learn more at mellon.org.

 About the Trust for Mutual Understanding